zm412/file_portal/README.md

 ### Installation and configuration

 1. Clone the git repository
-2. Go to the zm412 folder and enter the instructions
+2. Go to the projeft folder and enter the instructions
 ```
     python3 -m venv venv
     source venv / bin / activate